Advanced Fertility Treatments

 - Less costly and more successful alternative to a fresh IVF cycle

-This procedure tests the embryos for genetic abnormalities.
-It is commonly recommended for someone who has a genetic disorder, or who is a carrier of a genetic disorder when both partners are carriers.
+This procedure is a test rather than a treatment.
+It is used to screen tests the embryos for genetic conditions before IVF takes place.
+Preimplanation genetic testing for a monogenic – or single gene – disorder is called PGT-M. PGT-M is commonly recommended for someone who has a genetic disorder, or who is a carrier of a genetic disorder when both partners are carriers.
 This is when the offspring are at risk for having a specific genetic disease such as cystic fibrosis or sickle cell disease.

-This procedure tests an embryo for chromosomal abnormalities.
-It does not test for specific diseases, but screens for the number of chromosomes only.
-PGS may be recommended in cases where a woman:
+PGT-A stands for preimplantation genetic testing for aneuploidy - an abnormal number of chromosomes.
+PGT-A does not test for specific diseases, it simply screens the number of chromosomes only.
+Though there is little evidence PGT-A improves the outcome , it may be considered in cases where a woman:

 - Has had repeated miscarriages